espebra/netboot-skel/README.md

 Requirements
 ------------

 * A functional vagrant setup.
+See http://www.vagrantup.com/ for more information.

 Usage
 -----